Quantum jump Monte Carlo simplified: Abelian symmetries: Conclusions

 \section{Conclusions}

 In this article, we investigated how Abelian weak symmetries in Markovian dynamics of open quantum systems can be translated into their quantum stochastic dynamics.
 We showed how to construct weakly symmetric representations of a master operator governing the dynamics, for which quantum trajectories are symmetric, i.e., are found within a single symmetry eigenspace at a time, whenever initial system states are chosen symmetric.
 This enabled us to exploit weak symmetries of the dynamics for simplifying the QJMC algorithm, with the memory and processing required for simulations reduced in a way akin to the case of strong symmetries.
-We also demonstrated how the efficiency in constructing of the Liouville representation of the master operator can be improved - a result directly relevant for solving the system evolution via diagonalization or numerical integration of the master operator.
+We also demonstrated how the efficiency in constructing the Liouville representation of the master operator can be improved -- a result directly relevant for solving the system evolution via diagonalization or numerical integration of the master operator.
+Finally, we note that the existence of weakly symmetric representations does not rely on the dynamics being time independent, as considered, for simplicity, in this work.
+For a time-dependent dynamics that features the same weak symmetry at all times, a time-dependent weakly symmetric representation can be analogously constructed from given time-dependent Hamiltonian and jump operators.